SHAOqzyan/MWISPdbscan/README.md

 # V1.
 example.py

-Please make sure the example.py file run correctly, and see the DBSCAN results in DBSCANresults path
+Please make sure the example.py file run correctly

-You may need to install lots of python packages, which are also useless to the DBSCAN.
+You may need to install lots of python packages.